professeurb/AdventOfCode2023/README.md

 Here, the situation is more complicated, since the splitting function for strings is not as versatile as in Python.
 This leads to a very complicated and unefficient program.

 However, if you use a decent parser library (as I have done with [Angstrom](https://github.com/inhabitedtype/angstrom)), things become much simpler as can be seen in the second version, where the parsing of the input file is no longer the hardest part to write.

+## Day 3

+### Python

+We first start by making two dictionnaries, one telling for each number (the value) its position (the key).
+Doing the same for symbols, it is then easy to determine the symbols surrounding each number.

+### OCaml

+This is mostly the OCaml translation of the Python version, with hash tables.